Community Research

 Takeaway: Those whose time and pocketbooks would most obviously benefit from more local indoor competition space are most likely to advocate for it, while those who don’t see a direct benefit from indoor competition space may increase their support through greater awareness of how the larger community will benefit.

 This survey was conducted June 2023, with 782 respondents.
-Responses were solicited from people who indicated an interest in participating in Turell Group’s community research, and people who were encouraged to take the survey by Travel Lane County and KidSports, with an incentive of a $1 donation per survey completed given to KidSports.
+Responses were solicited from people who indicated an interest in participating in Turell Group’s Community Research, and people who were encouraged to take the survey by Travel Lane County and Kidsports, with an incentive of a $1 donation given to Kidsports per survey completed.

 SEE COMPLETE RESULTS